Malthe Jakobsen

-Malthe Jakobsen (born 29 October 2003) is a Danish racing driver.
-He is the reigning champion of the European Le Mans Series in the LMP3 class with Cool Racing.
+Malthe Jakobsen (born 29 October 2003) is a Danish racing driver who competes in the FIA World Endurance Championship with Peugeot.
+He is the 2022 European Le Mans Series champion in the LMP3 class with Cool Racing.

 Single-seater career

 2018

 Jakobsen began his car racing career in his homeland, competing for FSP in the 2018 F4 Danish Championship.
 Having initially struggled in the first half of the year, the Dane scored three category podiums and a pole position in the final third of the campaign, thus finishing sixth in the standings.

 Near the end of the year, Jakobsen also made two cameo appearances in the F4 South East Asia Championship, where he took his first win in single-seater motorsport at Sepang.

 2019

 The following season, Jakobsen remained with FSP in Danish F4.
 After missing the season opener, a triple of podiums at Jyllandsringen, which included a win in Race 3, commenced Jakobsen's title campaign.
 A pair of victories at Djursland and Kinnekulle followed respectively, before the Dane took a hattrick of victories at Padborg Park.
 Three more wins followed, as Jakobsen locked out the championship in dominating fashion in the season finale, finishing 78 points ahead of his nearest challenger, Jonas Lindhard Nielsen.
 At the end of the campaign, Jakobsen represented Denmark at the inaugural FIA Motorsport Games Formula 4 Cup.